renebarto/baremetal/doc/tutorials/18-writing-unit-tests.md

 499: } // namespace unittest
 ```

-- Line 94-99: We declare a function `CloseFailure()` to signify a assertion failure on comparison between numbers with a fault tolerance
+- Line 94-99: We declare a function `CloseFailure()` to signify a assertion failure on comparison between numbers with a fault tolerance (for floating point numbers)
 - Line 254-255: We declare a new variant of the function `CheckEqualInternal()`, which compares two values `expected` and `actual` of type const char*.
 Their stringified versions are passed as `expectedExpression` and `actualExpression`.
 If the values are considered equal, `AssertionSuccess()` is returned, otherwise, `EqFailure()` is returned